SasaKaranovic/DigiKeyFetch/README.md

 Shortly you should see fetched information and options to copy each individiual piece of information to clipboard so you just do paste into your favourite eCAD.
 You don't even have to do copy&paste, just paste. :)

 It's simple, and it works.
-I like it, your milage might vary.
+I like it, your mileage might vary.

 ### Python Requirements